LeFishe/piratedgames-megathread/README.md

 - [Radarr](https://github.com/Radarr/Radarr) - Radarr is a movie collection manager for Usenet and BitTorrent users
 - [Sonarr](https://github.com/Sonarr/Sonarr) - Sonarr is like Radarr.
 - [Jackett](https://github.com/Jackett/Jackett)
-- [qBittorrent.ipnyb](https://colab.research.google.com/github/Xavy-13/qbittorrent/blob/main/qBittorrent.ipynb) - A Google Colab that downloads torrents to Google Drive.
+- [qBittorrent.ipnyb](https://colab.research.google.com/github/Xavy-13/qbittorrent/blob/main/qBittorrent.ipynb) - A Google Colab that downloads torrents from qBitTorrent to Google Drive.

 ## **Direct Download Sites:**
 **Moderator's Choice: [CS.RIN.RU - Steam Underground Community](https://cs.rin.ru/forum/)** - Best place for any game, this should be the first place you check.
 Does not allow Scene releases.